 The right balance has to be found since building a robust evaluation tends to have a cost on the agility of learning.
 The more people go through a course or a program and the fewer changes there are, the easier it is to evaluate it.
 Smaller organizations might not have the required scale for such extensive systems for all of their learning needs.

 Does this sound like an awful lot to worry about?
 You don’t have to do it alone.
 MinnaLearn helps future-proof your workforce by combining award-winning online courses with expertly facilitated peer learning.
-Find out more and send us a message at firstname.lastname@example.org.
+Read more about our learning kits or send us a message at email@example.com.